NrgXnat/container-service/docs/command.md

 * How do you run it?
 What does the command-line string look like?
 * Does it need files?
 Where should they go?
 How do you want to get those out of XNAT?
 * Does it produce any files at the end?
 Those have to get back into XNAT, so where should they go?
+* What is the visibility level of  the command: Public, Private, Protected

 # Command object format